abhansnuk/Marcomms-WP-Releases/README.md

+Update 1/2022:
+This repo may stay as a secondary repo under the WordPress organization for the Marketing Team.
+Please see updates added to the other repos which have been transferred across to this organization from the Marketing Team organization.
+The information below in the ReadMe file is to be retained and added to.
+Thank you.
+Abha

 # WP-Releases
 Collaborations and creation of assets related to Marketing and Communication directly related to WP releases, FSE, Gutenberg updates.